labtrac/test-documentation/documentation/invoicing-statements.md

 **Backup** is a program that backs up all of your Data to Labtrac's secure Cloud Server at the click of a button.

-+ Once the **Backup Module** has been installed on your PC all you need to do to back up your data is click **YES** to the box asking if you would like to back up when closing labtrac down.
-This will then run a Backup procedure the you should receive a message in the dialog box saying *Upload Succesful*.
++ Once the **Backup Module** has been installed on your PC all you need to do to back up your data is click **YES** to the box asking if you would like to back up when closing **Labtrac** down.

+This will run a Backup procedure.

+You should then see *Upload Succesful*.

 This message will then close and the upload is complete.